The informal sector acts as an important shock pillar for Kenya’s economy gripped by a fairly lengthy period of sluggish jobs and income growth.

 According to the Kenya National Bureau of Statistics for 2015, the economy generated a total of 841.6 thousand jobs of which 128.0 thousand jobs were in the modern sector while 713.6 thousand were in the informal sector, during the period under review.

-The main challenge is how they contribute to taxation and are policymakers noting the sector’s contribution?
+The main challenge is how they contribute to taxation and whether are policymakers noting the sector’s contribution.

 2018 February, the Nairobi Regional Security Committee chaired by Nairobi Regional Co-ordinator Kang’ethe Thuku resolved to remove all motorcycle riders and street vendors (hawkers) to ‘restore order.

 In its place, they said to curb muggings robbery and other crimes within the Central Business District, they came up with an initiative dubbed ‘Mulika Uhalifu’ through code 22068 where city dwellers would send security alerts of crime incidents to the police.

 This is not the first time Nairobi County wants to get rid of the hawkers who have been termed a menace.

 Last year, Nairobi’s Commercial Court ordered hawkers operating from the city centre to designated places within the city stating that they cause immense suffering to other street users.

 Chief Magistrate Peter Muholi dismissed cases filed through the street vendor’s lawyers to bar the county officers from interfering, harassing, intimidating, unlawfully arresting or confiscating the hawkers’ goods or items while at their designated areas at plot zero.